redhat-openshift-ecosystem/opct/docs/support-guide.md

 ## Review guide: exploring the failed tests <a name="review-process"></a>

-The steps below use the subcommand `process` to apply filters on the failed tests and help to keep the initial focus of the investigation on the failures exclusively on the partner's results.
+The steps below use the subcommand `report` to apply filters on the failed tests and help to keep the initial focus of the investigation on the failures exclusively on the partner's results.

 The filters use only tests included in the respective suite, isolating from common failures identified on the Baseline results or Flakes from CI.
 To see more details about the filters, read the [dev documentation describing filters flow](./dev.md#dev-diagram-filters).